Benefits of LED light bulbs

 Understand the lifespan of LED bulbs

 While LED bulbs typically last about 10 times longer than incandescents, some people find that they don't live up to manufacturer claims of up to 10 years or 25,000 hours, for example.
-It's important to keep in mind that claims about the lifespan of an LED bulb's lifespan assumes a modest amount of usage, typically 3 hours per day, and ideal conditions.
+It's important to keep in mind that claims about the lifespan of an LED bulb assume a modest amount of usage, typically 3 hours per day, and ideal conditions.

 Some factors that can impact the lifespan of LEDs: